codescene-oss/codescene-custom-dashboards/README.md

 CodeScene comes with its own UI, but sometimes you'd like to extract some key metrics and visualize them in your own business portal.
 For that purpose, CodeScene offers a REST API which allows you to extract any metric or trend.

 This repository provides an example on how to [visualize CodeScene data in Grafana](Grafana-QuickStart.md).
+Check it out 👍

 ## Examples on a custom dashboard

+The following examples are created via the [Grafana quick start guide](Grafana-QuickStart.md).

 ### Visualize trends in unplanned work